Back Interference Waves Physics Contents Index Home

 During any wave interference the shape of the medium is determined by the sum of the separate amplitudes of each wave.
 We often say that when waves interfere, amplitudes add.

-Using the arrow buttons step through the above animation to see how the amplitudes add during constructive interference.
+Watch the video above.
 Notice that in this animation the crest of the red wave constructively interferes with the crest of the blue wave.